Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 The pricing model for your e-book will significantly impact both its positioning and sales volume.
 For guidance on setting the right price point, see our detailed comparison in Freelance Pricing: Hourly vs Fixed Rates, which includes principles that apply equally well to digital product pricing.

-- Use tools like Canva, Adobe InDesign, or Vellum for layout
+- Use tools like Microsoft Word (for simple formatting), Canva, Adobe InDesign, or Vellum for professional layouts

 4. Distribution Platforms